Macxim/macxim.github.com/README.md

 # Introduction

-This is the uncompiled code of [http://maximelaforet.com](http://maximelaforet.com).
+This is the uncompiled code of [http://macx.im](http://macx.im).

 # About the website

-It was made with [Jekyll](https://github.com/mojombo/jekyll) and was built thanks to [inuit.css](http://inuitcss.com/), a free and open-source CSS framework developed and maintained by [Harry Roberts](http://twitter.com/csswizardry).
-The [Entypo pictograms](http://www.entypo.com/) are by Daniel Bruce.
-The font combination is [Alegreya](http://www.fontsquirrel.com/fonts/alegreya) and [PTSans](http://www.fontsquirrel.com/fonts/PT-Sans).
+It was made with [Jekyll](https://github.com/mojombo/jekyll) and was built thanks to [cssnext](http://cssnext.github.io/), a CSS transpiler that allows you to use tomorrow's CSS syntax today.
+The font combination is [Novecento Sans Wide Bold](https://www.myfonts.com/fonts/synthview/novecento/wide-bold/) and [Overlock](http://www.fontsquirrel.com/fonts/overlock).

-# Next steps:

-- Find a way to make plugins work.
-- IE support?
-(Is that really necessary?)